 Every patient’s case is different.
-For an issue such as a narrow palate, for example, your dentist might recommend a functional appliance such as a palate expander, an ALF appliance, Invisalign, or a Myobrace.
+For an issue such as a narrow palate, for example, your dentist might recommend a functional appliance such as a palate expander, Invisalign, or a Myobrace.
 These appliances are designed to work gradually to expand the palate (usually over a period of months) while keeping the patient as comfortable as possible.
 As the child’s palate expands, her mouth makes enough room for her teeth, and her airway widens.
 Her previously constricted nasal passages open further, making it easier for her to breathe.

 How can I find a dentist with the right training and experience?